-It’s been four years since I left school, and I still don’t talk about it much.
+It’s been a while since I left school and I still don’t talk about it much.
 There’s far too much raw, pent up emotion for me to discuss it coherently, but writing it all down should allow me to give a logical account of my experiences.

-My secondary school was situated at the other end of the road I lived on, and was just visible from my parent’s bedroom window.
-It was set on quite a steep hill, meaning that one side of the school had an extra level built into the hillside, and it had a central forum where large gatherings and assemblies took place, with all the classrooms built on a loop surrounding this.
-The school opened just as I transferred to high school, meaning it was brand new; the old, dilapidated school it had replaced was being knocked down a few metres from the shiny, new building.
+My secondary school was situated at the other end of the road I lived on and was just visible from my parent’s bedroom window.
+It was set on quite a steep hill meaning that one side of the school had an extra level built into the hillside, and it had a central forum where large gatherings and assemblies took place, with all the classrooms built on a loop surrounding this.
+The school opened just as I transferred to high school meaning it was brand new; the old, dilapidated school it had replaced was being knocked down a few metres away from the shiny, new building.

 I was half way through Year 10 (USA 9th Grade) when a virus decided to chow down on the protective tissue surrounding my brain.
 Given that our GP’s surgery was closed for the day and no other medical aid would physically come to us unless my condition grew significantly worse, we couldn’t get proof that I had, indeed, suffered such a serious illness.
 Unsurprisingly the school was sceptical as to my plight without the necessary proof, and stipulated that I still sat my GCSE biology exam just one week after first falling ill.
 The school also stipulated that I wear my uniform, including the stuffy and uncomfortable blazer, but assured my mum that I would be provided with a well ventilated room and access to drinking water.